tidy-finance/website/docs/32_univariate_sorts.md

 <img src="32_univariate_sorts_files/figure-html/unnamed-chunk-6-1.png" width="672" style="display: block; margin: auto;" />

 We can construct a long-short strategy based on the two portfolios: buy the high-beta portfolio and, at the same time, short the low-beta portfolio.
-Thereby, the overall position in the market is net zero, i.e., you do not need invest money to realize this strategy in the absence of frictions.
+Thereby, the overall position in the market is net-zero, i.e., you do not need to invest money to realize this strategy in the absence of frictions.

 ```r